Travel to the "Big Land" Labrador and spend two extra days exploring "The Rock"

 Travel to the ferry terminal in St. Barbe to board the MV Apollo for a cruise to Labrador.
 Journey on to Red Bay to enjoy a tour of the Red Bay Basque Whaling Station.
 This newly designated UNESCO World Heritage Site is home to three Basque whaling galleons and four small chalupas used to capture whales.

-Stay: Northern Light Inn, L’Anse au Clair
+Stay: L’Anse au Clair

 Nights: 1